 In prostate cancer, androgen receptor (AR)-targeting agents are very effective in various disease stages.
-However, therapy resistance inevitably occurs and little is known about how tumor cells adapt to bypass AR suppression.
-Here, we performed integrative multi-omics analyses on tissues isolated before and after 3 months of AR-targeting enzalutamide monotherapy from high-risk prostate cancer patients enrolled in a neoadjuvant clinical trial.
-Transcriptomic analyses demonstrated that AR inhibition drove tumors towards a neuroendocrine-like disease state.
-Additionally, epigenomic profiling revealed massive enzalutamide-induced reprogramming of pioneer factor FOXA1 - from inactive chromatin sites towards active cis-regulatory elements that dictate pro-survival signals.
-Notably, treatment-induced FOXA1 sites were enriched for circadian clock component ARNTL.
-Post-treatment ARNTL levels associated with poor outcome, and ARNTL knockout strongly decreased prostate cancer cell growth.
-Our data highlight a remarkable cistromic plasticity of FOXA1 following AR-targeted therapy, and revealed an acquired dependency on circadian regulator ARNTL, a novel candidate therapeutic target.
+However, therapy resistance inevitably occurs, and little is known about how tumor cells adapt to bypass AR suppression.
+Here, we performed integrative multiomics analyses on tissues isolated before and after 3 months of AR-targeting enzalutamide monotherapy from patients with high-risk prostate cancer enrolled in a neoadjuvant clinical trial.
+Transcriptomic analyses demonstrated that AR inhibition drove tumors toward a neuroendocrine-like disease state.
+Additionally, epigenomic profiling revealed massive enzalutamide-induced reprogramming of pioneer factor FOXA1 from inactive chromatin sites toward active cis-regulatory elements that dictate prosurvival signals.
+Notably, treatment-induced FOXA1 sites were enriched for the circadian clock component ARNTL.
+Posttreatment ARNTL levels were associated with patients' clinical outcomes, and ARNTL knockout strongly decreased prostate cancer cell growth.
+Our data highlight a remarkable cistromic plasticity of FOXA1 following AR-targeted therapy and revealed an acquired dependency on the circadian regulator ARNTL, a novel candidate therapeutic target.